mmistakes/made-mistakes-jekyll/README.md

 [Made Mistakes](http://mademistakes.com) has a lot of image assets. `images/` has been split into its [own repo](https://github.com/mmistakes/made-mistakes-images) to reduce the size of this repo.

 To generate responsively sized images and necessary `<picture>` element markup use the `{% picture %}` tag.
+These images should be placed in `images/_originals` along with a copy in `images`.
+The `_originals` will be converted into various sizes specified in `_config.yml` while the ones in `images` will remain untouched to be used in XML feeds, social sharing cards, etc.

-Original images should be placed in `images/_originals` to be converted into various sizes specified in `_config.yml`.
 Make sure ImageMagick is installed for the Jekyll picture-tag plugin to work properly.
 Download the [Windows install binary](http://www.imagemagick.org/script/binary-releases.php#windows) or `brew install imagemagick` on Mac OS X.

 ### Local Development